-Alaris, through its subsidiaries, has an outstanding senior credit facility, convertible debentures and senior unsecured debentures, all of which are described under "Liquidity and Capital Resources", a commitment to fund PFGP an additional US\$1.4 million with an exact timing of which unknown at this time and leases for office space.
+Alaris, through its subsidiaries, has an outstanding senior credit facility, convertible debentures and senior unsecured debentures, all of which are described under "Liquidity and Capital Resources", a commitment to fund PFGP an additional US\$1.4 million with an exact timing of which unknown at this time, a commitment of US\$3.5 million to FMP with an exact timing of which is unknown at this time and is based on certain financial thresholds being met, and leases for office space.

-As disclosed in Note 10 to the condensed consolidated interim financial statements for the three months ended March 31, 2023, subsequent to the sale of Sandbox in Q1 2020, AEP received a complaint (the "Complaint") from the purchasers of Sandbox concerning its disputes arising out of the sale of the Sandbox assets, which alleges damages of approximately US\$37.2 million The Complaint has progressed to the discovery stage and AEP has filed a counterclaim against the purchasers of Sandbox.
-Subsequent to the current quarter, Alaris entered into settlement discussions and the parties have agreed to the core terms and are working on an agreement to finalize the settlement.
-While AEP and the Trust believe they would have ultimately prevailed in the litigation, given the inherent risks associated with the process, and its protracted nature and associated costs (legal fees in defending this lawsuit were approximately \$4.0 million in the twelve months ended December 31, 2022 alone), the decision was made to proceed with settlement discussions.
-As a result, the impact of the estimated settlement has been reflected in the Trust's interim statements in profit and loss and accrued for in working capital.
-Details of the estimate are not disclosed as it would significantly prejudice Alaris' position.
+As disclosed in Note 11 to the condensed consolidated interim financial statements for the three and six months ended June 30, 2023, subsequent to the sale of Sandbox in Q1 2020, AEP received a complaint (the "Complaint") from purchasers of Sandbox for amounts under the indemnification and working capital adjustment provisions.
+During the six months ended June 30,

+2023, Alaris entered into a settlement agreement with the counterparty.
+While AEP and the Trust believe they would have ultimately prevailed in the litigation, given the inherent risks associated with the process, and its protracted nature and associated costs, the decision was made to proceed with the settlement.
+Details of the settlement are not disclosed due to the confidentiality of the agreement.